This is an update of a post originally published in July, 2018.

 Enter the age of Kubernetes.

-Originally developed by Google as an offshoot of its Borg project, Kubernetes is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.
-In fact, Kubernetes has established itself as the de facto standard for container orchestration and is the flagship project of the Cloud Native Computing Foundation, backed by key players like Google, AWS, Microsoft, IBM, Intel, Cisco, and Red Hat.
+Originally developed by Google, Kubernetes is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.
+In fact, Kubernetes has established itself as the defacto standard for container orchestration and is the flagship project of the Cloud Native Computing Foundation (CNCF), backed by key players like Google, AWS, Microsoft, IBM, Intel, Cisco, and Red Hat.

-Sometimes referred to as “k8s,” Kubernetes makes it easy to deploy and operate applications based on a microservice architecture.
+Kubernetes makes it easy to deploy and operate applications in a microservice architecture.
 It does so by creating an abstraction layer on top of a group of hosts, so that development teams can deploy their applications and let Kubernetes manage:

 - Controlling resource consumption by application or team